phusion/passenger-nodejs-websocket-demo/README.md

 ### Running the demo in Passenger for Apache

-Apache itself doesn't work very well with WebSockets, so running in Apache is not recommended.
+Phusion Passenger currently does not support WebSockets on Apache.
 Having said that, Socket.io gracefully falls back to long polling when run on Apache, so the demo still works.

 Create a virtual host in your Apache configuration file: